 Making Sure The Crate is Safe

 The crate should be a safe place for your dog to be when you’re away.
-Make sure there are no sharp edges and remove your dogs collar when he’s going to be staying inside of it.
+Make sure there are no sharp edges, and remember to remove your dogs collar when he’s going to be staying inside of it.
 You don’t want any possibility of your dog getting caught while inside the crate.